Elan-atd/AHRS_CALIBRATION/AHRS_CALIBRATION.md

 ●Later, if the drifting persists, we have to make a 3d recalibration by placing the AHRS in its position in the system and involves effective rotations w.r.t all three axes.

-**3d calibration gives the best performance,** but in situations where we cannot rotate the system in all 3 axes, we can perform 2d calibration.
+>**3d calibration gives the best performance,** but in situations where we cannot rotate the system in all 3 axes, we can perform 2d calibration.

-●Need to Calibrate:
+## Need to Calibrate:

 ●Whenever there is a hard iron or soft iron distortion, A new calibration should be initiated.
 When a new metallic or magnetic component is added to the system, a new calibration should be initiated, in order to make the AHRS accommodate new magnetic fields, as orientation calculations depend on magnetic fields around it(Earth's Magnetic fields).

-●In spite of a calibration rated as "GOOD", the AHRS pursues to show a deflection in the 2nd decimal of radian values, which might cause an offset of approximately 0.5-1 deg, which is completely natural.
+>●In spite of a calibration rated as "GOOD", the AHRS pursues to show a deflection in the 2nd decimal of radian values, which might cause an offset of approximately 0.5-1 deg, which is completely natural.

-●Resources:
+## Resources:

 **Under the guidance of Nicolas Michel, SBG systems:nicolas.michel@sbg-systems.com**